 Common Questions About This Easy Italian Wedding Soup Recipe

-The name wedding soup is believed to have originated from the Italian phrase “minestra mariata,” which means “married soup” and refers to the harmonious “marriage” of flavors in the dish.
-An American recipe adapted from Italian cuisine, the dish is not actually originally linked to weddings but has come to be served for a variety of special occasions
+The “wedding” refers to the perfect marriage of flavors—tender meatballs, leafy greens, and savory broth all coming together beautifully.
+An American recipe adapted from Italian cuisine, the dish is not actually originally linked to weddings but has come to be served for a variety of special occasions.

 More Comforting Soup Recipes